NSSAC/EpiHiper/doc/progression-dwelltime.md

   unsigned int dwellTime(CNode * pNode, CProgression * pProgression, CModel * pModel)
 ```

-### Pointer to CModel
+### Pointer to Model
-The pointer to CModel is technically not required for single disease models as the global singleton may be accessed.
+The pointer to a model is technically not required for single disease models as the global singleton may be accessed.
 However for the multi disease model the information must be provided.
 Therefore to provide a common interface it will be always provided by the caller.